Alberto Rey

+In 2021, he gave a video lecture on his work in conjunction with the Alberto Rey retrospective exhibition, Life Streams, at the Ogunquit Museum of American Art where he discussed the evolution of his work over the past thirty years and the community projects that influenced his artwork.
+Articles about his work have been written in the Buffalo Spree in 2018, 2019, 2020, 2021 and 2023.The Virginia Sportsman magazine also published an extensive article about Alberto's work and life in their Fall 2023 issue.
+Art historians and curators have also written one book and several essays about his work.
+Rey was selected as an international finalist for the 2020 Orvis Freshwater Guide of the Year and the winner of the 2021 Orvis Fly Fishing Guide of the Year.

 Life

 Born into a self-identifying community of Cubans with Spanish heritage known as criollos, Rey's family held numerous jobs while living in the small rural community of Agramonte, Cuba including farming, manufacturing, and running small businesses.
 Rey's father, who held a PhD in Mathematics from the University of Havana, would later become an instructor of Spanish after the family relocated to the United States.

 At the age of three years old in 1963, Rey's parents brought him and his sister to Mexico through political asylum, then two years later relocated to Miami, FL.
 In 1965, his family moved north to the small coal-mining town of Barnesboro, PA (now called Northern Cambria) where he later graduated in 1982 with a Bachelor of Fine Arts degree specializing in drawing and painting from the Indiana University of Pennsylvania with accreditation from the Art Institute of Pittsburgh.
 In 2008, he received a Distinguished Alumni Award from the university.